 2. What books feature Fae and princesses and monsters on their covers?

-After researching, digging through the New York Times and Amazon bestseller lists, I determined what sort of style/cover I wanted to go for.
+After researching, and digging through the New York Times and Amazon bestseller lists, I determined what sort of style/cover I wanted to go for.

 Then, I researched even more.
 I didn’t keep a dollar from my cover artist because I knew that I wanted to give my book the perfect face the artist and I could dream up.